It’s not news that the overall success of your dealership relies on your customers. The more return customers you have, the more stable your business.

 “I greet my customer with confidence and sell them the right products for their needs, even if it isn’t for the highest margin,” says Dan Hall, sales manager at Nord Outdoor Power in Bloomington, IL.
 “If I give that customer a bad experience or the wrong product the first time, there is a good chance I won’t get a second opportunity.”

 Reaching out to customers is a good way to increase your chances at that second opportunity—and future sales and service dollars.
-Scott Jardine, 2010 Dealers in Excellence Award winner and owner of Arn’s Equipment Ltd. in Calgary, AB, Canada, recently saw they were missing opportunities by not following up after sales and service received.
+Scott Jardine, a 2010 Dealers in Excellence award winner and owner of Arn’s Equipment Ltd. in Calgary, AB, Canada, recently saw they were missing opportunities by not following up after sales and service received.

 “For a long time we were missing opportunities for extra sales and service work and customers were going elsewhere,” explains Jardine.
 “We realized we needed to remind them of necessary maintenance.
 By bringing them in for service we get that extra work for the shop and another opportunity to sell them parts, accessories or maybe another unit.”